 Hard cheese releases liquid during ripening

 It is important to monitor your aging cheeses.
-If they start to leak liquid, then stop aging the cheese before it start to mold or go off.
+If they start to leak liquid, then stop aging the cheese before it starts to mold or go off.
 Stick it in the fridge and eat it as a fresh cheese instead.

 There are several reasons why hard cheeses will continue to release liquid during ripening.